-- 1. Add measured detergent to the washer.
-Then place a sorted load of clothes in the washer. - Sort and load clothes as described on pages 12 and 13. - If desired, you may also add color safe bleach or extra detergent for the Super Wash cycle. - 2.
-(OPTIONAL STEP) If desired, pour measured liquid chlorine bleach into the liquid bleach dispenser.
+- Add measured detergent to the washer.
+Then place a sorted load of clothes in the washer. - Sort and load clothes as described on pages 12-13. - If desired, you may also add color safe bleach. - (OPTIONAL STEP) If desired, pour measured liquid chlorine bleach into the bleach dispenser.
 See page 10. - Use only liquid chlorine bleach in the bleach dispenser. - 3.
-(OPTIONAL STEP) If desired, pour measured liquid fabric softener into the dispenser.
-See page 10. - 4.
 Close the washer lid.